mincheoly/PerturbVI/README.md

 # PerturbVI
-Analyzing single-cell perturbation data with neural networks
+Interpretable analysis of single-cell perturbation data with neural networks and variational inference